-If you believe your aging family member was the victim of elder abuse or neglect, a nursing home abuse lawyer in Charleston, SC from George Sink, P.A.
-Injury Lawyers can review your claim for free.
-We may be able to help you file a case against the facility, holding the administrators liable for your loved one’s suffering.
-Call us today at 843-628-0100 for your free consultation.
+If you believe your aging family member was the victim of elder abuse or neglect, a Charleston nursing home abuse lawyer from George Sink, P.A.
+Injury Lawyers could review your claim for free.
+No nursing home should get away with abusing residents or providing inadequate care.
+As advocates, we will work diligently to get justice for you and your loved one.

-Damages Available in a Charleston Nursing Home Abuse Case
+Damages Available in a Nursing Home Abuse Case

-Several factors will determine the damages available to a senior if we can prove they suffered from abuse in a Charleston, SC long-term care facility.
-The type of abuse, the severity of any injuries, and other specific circumstances are key to not only the value of the case but also to the types of damages available.
+Several factors will determine the damages available to a senior if our team can prove they suffered from abuse in a Charleston or North Charleston, SC long-term care facility.
+The type of abuse, the severity of any injuries, and other specific circumstances will determine the value of your case.

 - Medical care and related expenses, usually from neglect, physical abuse, or sexual abuse